-Tips for Hunting Ruffed Grouse in the Winter
+Expert Tips for Hunting Ruffed Grouse in Winter

-A quiet walk through the snowy grouse woods can turn into a heart-stopping thrill just like that
+A quiet walk through the snowy grouse woods can turn into a heart-stopping thrill just like that.
+Here's how to make it happen

 Stepping into the middle of a tightly wadded covey of quail will do things to your heart that would concern a cardiologist.
-But when a ruffed grouse erupts from beneath a mantle of unblemished snow, the percussion all but drops you in your tracks.
+But when you’re hunting late-season grouse and a bird erupts from beneath a mantle of unblemished snow, the percussion all but drops you in your tracks.
 You see the snow begin to move, and you think, What the… Then the world explodes.
 At this point, you’re faced with two problems: The first is pulling yourself together so you can bring your shotgun into play and function as a hunter.
 The second is finding your target through the dreamlike crystal cloud hanging in the air between you and the grouse—which is exiting the scene at an alarming rate.

-Hunting winter grouse is a feast-or-famine proposition.
+Late-season grouse hunting is a feast-or-famine proposition.
 A grouse that’s lived to see December is a professional survivor.
 Tested by predators of every stripe, its nerves are cocked against a hair trigger.
 High alert is its default setting; at the slightest hint of danger, a grouse that feels vulnerable rockets for the nearest concealing cover.
 If this means diving headlong into the snow, so be it.

 Grouse spend more time in trees in winter than they do earlier in the season.
 I’d suggest that you need to be prepared for this, but because no one’s that cool-headed, I’ll just say that you should be aware of the possibility.